-Sat., Jan.
-26 Plantation Road | Canopy Lodge
+Thurs., Jan.
+21 Plantation Road | Canopy Lodge

 This morning we enjoy an early walk on Plantation Road in a bit more open forest than we experienced on Pipeline Road.
-This is another good area to find mammals and we often find tame trogons and motmots here, too, as well as some mixed flocks.
-Orange-billed Sparrows prefer this more open forest floor, as do Scaly-throated Leaftossers, Song Wrens, Chestnut-backed Antbirds, and many flycatchers.
+This is another good area to encounter mammals and we often find confiding trogons and motmots here, too, as well as some mixed flocks.
+Orange-billed Sparrow inhabit this more open forest floor, as do Scaly-throated Leaftosser, Song Wren, Chestnut-backed Antbird, and many flycatchers.

-Plantation Road is close to our lodge, so those that prefer a leisurely morning can stay back and relax.
-By midmorning we pack up and drive north to the other fabulous property operated by the Canopy Family - the Canopy Lodge near El Valle in the central mountains.
+Plantation Road is close to our lodge, so those who prefer a leisurely morning can stay back and relax.
+By midmorning we pack up and drive north to the other fabulous property operated by the Canopy Family-the Canopy Lodge near El Valle in the central mountains.

 On arrival at Canopy Lodge, we find ourselves immersed in the beauty of mountain terrain where nature is active all around us.
 We quickly find a host of hummingbirds, tanagers, and oropendolas at feeders adjacent to the open-air dining area.
-We have close up views of tanagers: Lemon-rumped, Crimson-backed, White-lined, and Blue-Gray, as well as electric Red-legged Honeycreeper.
-Clay-colored Thrush, Streaked Saltator, and Yellow-faced Grassquit provide us with intrigue throughout our stay.
-Sometimes more secretive Rufous Motmot or Orangebilled Sparrow come into vegetation or one of the feeders near the lodge!
+We have close up views of tanagers: Flame-rumped, Crimson-backed, White-lined, and Bluegray, as well as electric Red-legged Honeycreeper.
+Clay-colored Thrush, Streaked Saltator, and Yellow-faced Grassquit provide us with activity throughout our stay.
+Sometimes more secretive species such as Rufous Motmot or Orange-billed Sparrow emerge from the vegetation near the lodge!